jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

 dev.off()
 ```

+## ABCD - Association between PGSs for psychopathology and ACEs

-### ABCD - Run regressions for associations between PGSs for psychopathology and ACEs
+### Run regressions for associations between PGSs for psychopathology and ACEs

 ``` r
 # Maltreatment